kgroveshok/pi-shortcuts/README.md

     Examples: LS-a CTRL-ALT-t

 * TODO provide scrolling in an external file (can use this for showing cron based external data)
+* TODO Do auto shift key modifier for cap letters and symbols to make for easier reading

 * TODO Installation